Jaws 2: Casting

-Despite his reluctance, Scheider pledged to do the best job that he could, wanting to make Brody believable.
-However, the atmosphere was tense on the set, and he often argued with Szwarc.
+The atmosphere was tense on the set, and Scheider often argued with Szwarc.
 On one occasion, Scheider complained (in front of extras) that Szwarc was wasting time with technical issues and the extras while ignoring the principal actors.
 A meeting was called with the two, David Brown and Verna Fields, in which Scheider and Szwarc were encouraged to settle their differences.
 The discussion became heated and a physical fight broke out, which Brown and Fields broke up.
 The rift was also articulated in written correspondence.
 In a letter to Szwarc, Scheider wrote that "working with Jeannot Szwarc is knowing he will never say he is sorry or ever admitting he overlooked something.
 Well, enough of that shit for me!"
 He requested an apology from the director for not consulting him.
 Szwarc's reply focused upon completing the film to the "best possible" standard:

+Richard Dreyfuss, who played Matt Hooper in Jaws, said he chose not to return in Jaws 2 because Spielberg was not directing.

 Many extras were recruited from Gulf Breeze High School.
 The students were paid $3 per hour, well above the minimum wage at the time ($2.30/hr), and reveled in being able to miss classes.
-Casting director Shari Rhodes, requested members of the Gulf Breeze band perform as the Amity High School Band, seen in an early scene in the film showing the opening of the Holiday Inn Amity Shores "Amity Scholarship Fund Benefit".
+Casting director Shari Rhodes requested members of the Gulf Breeze band perform as the Amity High School Band, seen in an early scene in the film showing the opening of the Holiday Inn Amity Shores "Amity Scholarship Fund Benefit".
 "The GBHS band consisted of approximately 100 members, and band director John Henley chose 28 student musicians, including the band's section known as Henley's Honkers."
-Universal scheduled their involvement for mid-afternoons to prevent them missing too much time in school.
+Universal scheduled their involvement for mid-afternoons to prevent their missing too much time in school.
 Universal made a contribution of $3,500 to the school and the band for their part in the film.
 Several other GBHS students were hired as stand-ins or doubles for the teenage actors to appear in the water scenes and to maintain and sail the boats.
-Richard Dreyfuss, who played Matt Hooper in Jaws, said he chose not to return in Jaws 2 due to Spielberg not directing it.